dreamineering/business-administration/docs/control/README.md

 # Control Centre

-_If you cannot measure it, you cannot improve it, but if your processes are inconsistent, what you measure is bullshit_
+\_If you cannot measure it, you cannot improve it, but if your processes are weak and your data inconsistent, then **what you are measuring is worthless**

 Track, connect the dots, close the loop, attribute, summarize and overview.
 How often do you say you’re going to do these things